Over 1,700 calls made to our helpline since its launch 3 weeks ago

 Staffed by independent, experienced NSPCC practitioners, the helpline offers support and guidance for those who've experienced childhood sexual abuse within the game.

-Donate to call for help
+Donate to Call for Help

 This Christmas, a child will contact Childline every 25 seconds.
-With your help, we make sure that more children are safe from abuse.
+With your help, we can make sure that more children are safe from abuse.

 What to do if you suspect abuse